wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.5.3 - 2013-06-27 =
+* added hook to delete wysija subscribers when a WP multisite user is deleted
+* fixed Wysija's cron page view auto trigger creating some errors on some servers
+* fixed WordPress user auto import as wysija subscribers on multisite
+* fixed rendering issue 2.5.2

 = 2.5.2 - 2013-06-26 =
 * fixed confusing text alignment not applied in the visual editor's tiny MCE